shonendumm/EIP712-meta-transactions/README.md

-# Token Exchange using EIP-712 signed off-chain transactions
+# Token Exchange relay with EIP-712 signed off-chain (gasless) transactions

 ## What is this app about?

 Token Exchange accepts off-chain ERC712 signed bids from users to buy Ester ERC20 tokens ("ESTR").
-It makes gasless transactions for them since they don't pay.
+It batches their bids and makes gasless transactions for them.

-Token Exchange consists of a webpage where users submit bids, signed by their metamask wallets.
+### How it works (roughly)

+Users submit bids on the page, signed/encrypted with their metamask wallets/private keys.

-Every 30 seconds, their Buy bids are auto-batched sent to the Token Exchange blockchain contract for verification.
+Every 30 seconds, their Buy bids are auto-batched sent to the Token Exchange blockchain contract for decoding/verification.

-Once verified, the Token Exchange executes transfer of ESTR tokens to the end-buyers.
+Once verified on-chain based on EIP-712 standards, the Token Exchange executes transfer of ESTR tokens to the end-buyers.
 (The Exchange holds a starting amount of ESTR tokens which it sells to the buyers.)

-End-buyers can go to the ESTR token contract (on rinkeby etherscan) and check their balance using their wallet addresses.
+End-buyers can go to the ESTR token contract and check their balance with their wallet addresses.

+## What is ESTER (ESTR) token?

 ESTR Token is an ERC-20 token, denominated to 18 decimals, similar to ETH.
 It has a 1:1 ratio with ETH.
 You can send the contract ETH to get ESTR tokens.
 Just like WETH.